-Hmm...
-I think it is best to assume this is a genuine offer to practice in advance of your actual interview.
+My advice is I think it is best to assume this is a genuine offer to practice in advance of your actual interview.

-The firms who offer practice interviews often do it as a standard case interview practice for either everyone, or everyone with a similar background (often non-business background types).
+I have heard of many firms that offer practice interviews as a standard case interview practice for either everyone, or everyone with a similar background (often non-business background types).

-The practice interviews at other firms really are practice interviews.
+These practice interviews really are practice.
 If you do poorly, it does not count against you.
-If you do well, the practice person might mention it to your actual interviewers -- but mostly likely not, as people are pretty busy.
+If you do well, the practice person might mention it to your actual interviewers — but mostly likely not, as people are pretty busy.

-To understand the rationale behind this -- the firms generally want to see how good you are at cases.
-They want to see if your best is good enough vs. trying to trick you into see you at your worst.
+To understand the rationale behind this — the firms generally want to see how good you are at cases.
+They want to see if your best is good enough vs. trying to trick you into seeing you at your worst.

 The reality is case interviews are not typical interviews.
 As much as a candidate does not like doing poorly on a case, keep in mind, interviewers do not like it either!

 It is painful to watch someone struggle in a case.